inaimathi/cl-notebook/README.md

 Hop into a browser and go to `localhost:4242/` (or whatever port you chose)

-A quick-ish video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.
+A quick-ish, and now slightly out-of-date video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.

 ### Sytem Docs